brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 ```
 :::

-here, `S::e` is an enum, so it's about as constant as constant can get, but because we're accessing through `s` this is invalid. libstdc++ was inadvertently relying on this being valid.
+Here, `S::e` is an enum, so it's about as constant as constant can get, but because we're accessing through `s` this is invalid. libstdc++ was inadvertently relying on this being valid.

 Another from me: